12yanogden/go-strslices/README.md

-# strslices
+# go-strslices

-Helper functions for handling string slices.
+Helper functions for handling string slices in Go.